Not many of us would vote January as our favourite month. But it doesn’t have to be all doom and gloom after the festive season has come to an end.

 If you’d prefer to do an indoor activity this winter, why not head to Immersive Gamebox?

-Here you can try your hand at a range of hi-tech arcade-style games and challenges that will test your memory and trivia knowledge, and pit you in a race against time.
+Here, you can try your hand at a range of hi-tech arcade-style games and challenges that’ll test your memory, trivia knowledge, and pit you in a race against time.
 With motion tracking, projection mapping, a surround sound system, and touch screens, this is a one-of-a-kind sensory experience.

 Immersive Gamebox is perfect for families, groups of friends, and couples – just remember, you’ll have to work as a team!